meilisearch/documentation/learn/advanced/filtering_and_faceted_search.md

 ## Configuring filters

-Suppose you have a collection of movies called `movies_rating` containing the following fields:
+Suppose you have a collection of movies called `movie_ratings` containing the following fields:

 ```json
 [